-An open Crown Chakra allows your horse to be aware of the world around her and how she fits into that world.
-An under-active Crown Chakra crates that sad horse who never quite fits in.
+An open Crown Chakra allows your horse to be aware of the world around them and how they fit.
+An under-active Crown Chakra creates that sad horse who never quite fits in.
 The horse that is excluded from the herd games and activities.
 An over-active Crown Chakra creates a pensive, worried, anxious horse who works themselves up over nothing.

-Horses have additional energy in the following chakras in the areas of their body that bring them more information.
+Horses have additional energy in the following chakras that bring them more information.

-On open, healthy High Solar Plexus Chakra allows your horse to have appropriate interactions with people as pertains to being ridden.
-This chakra is not as important in horses who are not domesticated or ridden.
-An over-active High Solar Plexus Chakra makes for a difficult to ride horse.
-They will be difficult to saddle train and flighty, they tend to never settle in to the horse/rider bond and resist the entire process.
-The under-active or blocked High Solar Plexus Chakra can cause a horse to take no pleasure in being ridden, they are like riding Eeyore, a big sigh and a "Well, if I HAVE to, let's go" mode just oozes from them.
+On open, healthy High Solar Plexus Chakra allows your horse to be either a pleasant horse to ride and enjoy...or not.
+This chakra is not as important in horses who aren't ridden.
+An over-active High Solar Plexus Chakra causes a difficult to ride, flighty horse.
+They never settle in to the horse/rider bond and always test and resist.
+The under-active/blocked High Solar Plexus Chakra causes a horse to not enjoy being ridden, like riding Eeyore.
+A big sigh and a "Well, if I HAVE to, let's go" vibe just oozes from them.

-On open, healthy Nose Chakra allows your horse to receive the information via their olfactory glands.
-While a horse does not have quite the sense of smell as a dog does, horses have a much more sensitive send of smell, than we do.
-An open Nose Chakra allows your horse to grab scent particles that tell them if there is danger nearby (good old fight or flight), the sex and temperament of a new horse to the group and if the humans they are interacting with are confident or afraid.
+On open, healthy Nose Chakra allows your horse to receive info via their olfactory glands.
+While a horse doesn't have the sense of smell a dog does, it is much more sensitive than ours.
+An open Nose Chakra allows your horse to grab scent particles warning them of danger (good old fight or flight), the sex and temperament of a new horse to the group and if the humans they are interacting with are confident or afraid.
 An under-active Nose Chakra inhibits this info gathering ability.

-Balanced, open Ear Chakras allow your horse to pick up on sounds in all the ranges their acute hearing.
-They can hear a higher range of sounds than we do, think of how their ears twirl and twitch as they sonar-like gather every crack of a twig.
-Open, clear Ear Chakras enable horses to hear this full range.
-Closed, blocked Ear Chakras; whether due to stress, loud or high pitched noises or the side effects of ear infections can cause your horse to be agitated, anxious or depressed.
+Balanced, open Ear Chakras allow your horse to pick up many ranges of sound with their acute hearing.
+Horses hear a higher range of sounds than we do, their ears twirl and twitch as they gather every crack of a twig.
+Open Ear Chakras enable horses to hear a full sound range.
+Closed, blocked Ear Chakras; caused by stress, ear infections or loud noises can cause your horse to be agitated or anxious.

-When they are open and clear, the Hoof Chakras ensure a constant, connected flow of communication and harmony with the energy grids of the Earth.
-Hoof Chakras also allow our horses to discharge or send energy back into the Earth.
-Think of your horse pawing the ground or kicking up his heels.
-He is sending his signal out to the world and dispersing spent energy.
+Clear Hoof Chakras ensure a constant, connected flow of communication and harmony with the energy grids of the Earth.
+Open Hoof Chakras also allow horses to send energy back into the Earth.
+When your horse paws the ground or kicks up their heels, they are dispersing spent energy and making themselves known.

 Your horse's Hoof Chakras are critical to their safety and well-bring.
-Those four relatively small points are what connect your horse to the earth, allowing them to turn and run when danger is detected.
+Those four hooves connect your horse to the earth, allowing them to pivot and run when danger is detected.

-The Tail Chakra in horses acts as an extension of the Root Chakra in many ways.
-It provides additional grounding and a feeling of security.
-It also connects to the Throat Chakra to provide more open communication channels.
-Horses share a lot of information via their tails.
-They swish their tails to get rid of pesky insects.
-Tails are held high in delight when horses frolic.
-Stallions hold tails high to show dominance.
-Just like dogs, tails clamped down to the body show fearfulness.
+The Tail Chakra acts as an extension of the Root Chakra in many ways.
+Horses share a lot of information via their tails; they swish their tails to get rid of pesky insects, tails are held high in delight when horses frolic, stallions hold tails high to show dominance and like dogs, tails clamped down show fearfulness.

 What about horse whose tails have been docked?
-In my opinion, the lack of a tail puts horses at a disadvantage.
+We feel the lack of a tail puts horses at a disadvantage.
 Other horses cannot read signals from them as easily and may misinterpret their motives.
 Have you seen a horse walking into a new herd with that high, stiff swishing tail...pulled up really tall?
 That is an "I am friendly, but if you act snarky, I will be all up in your stuff" message.